Stewart-Jumbe/E-commerce/README.md

 <br />
 This repository contains the final project for QA Academy bootcamp and Software Development program. <br>
 The e-commerce application created has full crud functionality, handles HTTP requests and connects to a persistent relational database.
-It encapsulates concepts from all core modules:
+It encapsulates concepts from all core modules:<br />

 * Agile & Project Management (Git, Jira)

 * Databases & Cloud Fundamentals (H2, MySQL)